-This subject provides an introduction to building services which include plumbing, electrical, mechanical and vertical transportation services.
-Students will be able to identify at the completion of this subject the appropriate services to a particular building with an ability to estimate approximate costs.
-Students will be asked to undertake a number of case studies.
+This subject provides an introduction to building services which includes electrical, mechanical (HVAC), hydraulics, fire protection and vertical transportation services for medium to large scale, multi-storey buildings.
+Conventional and alternative systems will be explored with students able to identify at the completion of this subject the appropriate services to a particular building.
+Students will be required to undertake investigations of systems and buildings.

 |Faculty||Faculty of Society & Design|

-1. Identify the components of conventional engineering systems in building, and an ability to describe their functions in general terms and the issues involved in their design.
+1. Identify the components of conventional engineering systems in buildings, and have the ability to describe their functions in general terms and the issues involved in their design.

-2. Describe and discuss the contribution of engineering services in buildings to total energy use and consequent environmental impacts.
+4. Describe and discuss the life-cycle issues associated with engineering services in buildings; costs, lifespan, energy use and consequent environmental impacts.

 There are no co-requisites.